 - remember which pop-ups have been seen

-- Record opt-in choice if you leave a comment on our site and opt-in to saving your name, email address and website in cookies.
+- Record opt-in choice if you leave a comment on the site and opt-in to saving your name, email address and website in cookies.
 These are for your convenience so that you do not have to fill in your details again when you leave another comment.
 These cookies will last for one year

 - store information about your preferences and to personalise the website.